 (4) While biking to the next spot, the Town Harbor Bulkhead, keep your eyes peeled for any working birds or fish breaking on bait.
 There are several jetties in the almost 2 miles between the beginning of Surf Drive and the town bulk-head, so the possibility of stumbling upon a feed is definitely there.
 Here is a link to the shore spot profile for the Town Harbor.

 I’d recommend bringing a small tackle pack with baits than can be worked in a dynamic presentation.
-Lures such as the Hogy Mini Squid, the 7” Hogy Original, and the 4” Hogy Skinnys are all proven baits for the area since they are great imitators of squid, and there is a lot of topwater fishing activity based on the presence of squid in Vineyard Sound.
+Lures such as the 7” Hogy Original, and the 4” Hogy Skinnys are all proven baits for the area since they are great imitators of squid, and there is a lot of topwater fishing activity based on the presence of squid in Vineyard Sound.
 When fishing bottom, one go-to lure is the .75 or 1oz SE Barbarians in Olive Sand Eel.
 It’s great for catching multiple species and the added weight of the jighead will give you extra casting distance.
 These baits can be worked fast on the surface/subsurface with a burning twitch retrieve or more slowly and tighter to the bottom depending on where the fish are.
 They are perfect for multiple species including stripers, bluefish, scup, seabass, and believe it or not, the occasional Tautog.

 There are many more possibilities for “bike to fish”-style fishing trips along the Shining Sea Bikeway.
 Expect to hear more from us in the future as we continue to explore the best surf spots this area has to offer.